knetikmedia/knetikcloud-ruby-client/docs/GamificationAchievementsApi.md

 achievement_name = "achievement_name_example" # String | The achievement's name

 opts = {
-  progress: 56 # Integer | The amount to add to the progress value }
+  progress: KnetikCloudClient::IntWrapper.new # IntWrapper | The amount to add to the progress value }

 begin